To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 The following digital signature services didn’t make our top three ranking, but each has something to offer.

 HelloSign is a user-friendly electronic signature solution.
 They include signer authentication, and signatures are legally binding.
 You can set who signs first and where they sign and then assign it to the next person.
 The Hello Sign templates make it easy to set up commonly used documents so you don’t have to create them over and over again.
-And HelloSign integrates with OneDrive, Google, Box, Dropbox, Evernote, HubSpot, Slack and more.
+HelloSign also integrates with OneDrive, Google, Box, Dropbox, Evernote, HubSpot, Slack and more.

 Hello Sign Pricing